matthew-brett/code-u-future/debate/everyone_can_code.md

 * Code / data separation (=> don't edit the raw data)
 * Use the code to test the data
+* And tests to test the code
+* Calculate results using code
+* Generate figures using your code
 * Get the right results

+# Conclusion

+* Primary school => everyone **can** learn to code, *or at least learn what is possible*
+* Data-based research done using code will be:
+  * Better
+  * Faster
+* In the future all new researchers will be able to code (to some extent)
+* Why not lead the way now?